 CM Alliance Federale is well-positioned to withstand the economic slowdown as it is strongly capitalised compared with most peers.
-The group has a strong record of organically building and maintaining high capital ratios due to its low risk appetite and high earnings retention.
-The bank's end-June 2023 CET1 ratio provided it with a comfortable buffer (over 10pp, or EUR30 billion) above its 8.2% requirement.
+We expect it to maintain very ample capital buffers despite having discontinued its CET1 ratio target.
+The bank's sound earnings generation, low risk appetite and moderate payout ratio to cooperative owners should offset the regulatory impacts from Basel III endgame rules.
+The end-June 2023 CET1 ratio of 18.5% provided a comfortable buffer (over 10pp, or EUR30 billion) above the 8.2% requirement.
 The 30bp increase in the ratio in 1H23 primarily reflected sound organic capital generation, which offset regulatory impacts and RWA inflation.

 CM Alliance Federale has a higher RWA density than large French peers, which is the basis for its superior regulatory leverage ratio (end-June 2023: 6.9%).
-Although fairly sophisticated, the group uses less internal models to compute credit risk RWA than other large French banks (about 40% of its exposure are assessed under the standard approach), which we think contributes to an even more conservative capital management.
+Although fairly sophisticated, the group uses fewer internal models to compute credit-risk RWA than other large French banks (about 40% of its exposures are assessed under the standard approach), which we think contributes to an even more conservative capital management.